brisvag/blik/README.md

 blik /path/to.star /path/to/mrc/files/
 ```

-Blik accepts any combination of files and directory, and will try find the right files and display them in napari. `blik` will also start an ipython shell with the following setup:
+`blik` accepts any combination of files and directory, and will try find the right files and display them in napari. `blik` will also start an ipython shell with the following setup:
 ```python
 import blik
 dataset = DataSet([your_data])